gonnot/visual-formula/README.md

 Description
 -----------

-This library aims to validate the concept of a "*visual mathematical formula evaluator library*".
+This library is a proof of concept to validate the idea of a "*visual mathematical formula evaluator library*" in java.

 **Initial concept**
 ```java